K8sbykeshed/k8s-service-validator/README.md

     --kubeconfig=.kube/config
 ```

+We use kubeconfig fetched from below, whichever works from the top of the list:
+1. env KUBECONFIG
-You must have a Kubernetes configuration at `$HOME/.kube/config`
+2. Kubernetes configuration at `$HOME/.kube/config`
+3. In cluster config.

 ### Running on a K8S cluster